deep-bi/starrocks-br/README.md

 ## Quick Start

-After installing from PyPI, follow these steps:
+After installing the CLI (via PyPI, executable download, Devbox, or manual setup), follow these steps:

 1. **Activate your virtual environment** (if not already active):
    ```bash